 You can use all the same things on the couch as the carpet or drapes, depending on the material it is made of.
 If it is leather and not fabric, take a clean cloth and dip it into a mixture of one part water to one part lemon juice and use that to wipe all over the leather to clean and refresh it.
 For couch cushions, you can take off the cover and set the foam inserts out in the sun for a while to get rid of the stink.

 This goes for anything.
 There are some things where the smell will just not come out or it might not be worth the effort.
 If the item has no sentimental value or is easily replaceable, just toss it.

 For one thing, you can invest in a good air purifier.
 It not only keeps the air from becoming stale, but it also takes out the bad smells along with the dust and allergy-causing particles floating around in the air.
 Make sure the one you get has a Hepa filter and that it’s cleaned on a regular basis.

 Keeping the room ventilated is also vital.
 That means opening up the windows once in a while to get a breeze blowing out the bad air and bringing in the good air.
 If you want some air that smells really nice, then put a few drops of some kind of scented essential oil like peppermint or any other scent you love, onto a few cotton balls and place them in the window.

 The breeze will go through these and make the room smell so much better.
 You can also cut a lemon in half and set the halves into the window.
 Another trick is to smear some vanilla extract onto a light bulb (not one that has been on for a while or you will get burnt) and when the bulb heats up after you turn it on, the essence of vanilla goes through the air.

-Prevention, cleanliness and air circulation is the trifecta that will keep your man cave smelling clean and inviting.
+Prevention, cleanliness, and air circulation are the trifecta that will keep your man cave smelling clean and inviting.
 Unless of course, you are trying to keep others away.
 Then disregard everything here.
 It should work.